tide-org/tide/README.md

-# TIDE
+# TIDE 🌊 🏖️

-Text editor to IDE 🌊 🏖️
+From text editor to IDE.
+Use a yaml config and some script functions to give your text editor...

-Use a yaml config and some script functions to give your text editor super powers. 🦸
+# super powers 🦸

 ## So, what is this thing and how is it useful?